devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 };
 ```

-So the `struct timeval` contains both seconds and microseconds since the epoch.
+The `struct timeval` contains both seconds and microseconds since the epoch.
 The epoch is usually defined as January 1st, 1970, 00:00:00 UTC.
-In our case though, we have no way of knowing the current date, so we have to define the epoch as the start of the system.
+In our case though, we have no way of knowing the current date, as this information is not available on the microcontroller.
+Therefore, we define the epoch ourselves as the start of the system. \
-Therefore, we have to obtain the number of seconds and microseconds since the start of the system.
+So, in order to properly fill the struct timeval, we have to obtain the number of seconds and microseconds since the start of the system.

 ## Obtaining the number of seconds and microseconds since the start of the system
-Two possible ways of counting the time since the start of the system are:
+There are multiple possible ways of getting this information.
+Two possibilities are to:
-- use a timer peripheral together with an interrupt to increment a "time counter" variable
+- use a timer peripheral together with an interrupt to increment a *time counter* variable
 - use a real time clock (RTC) peripheral

-As most Cortex M microcontrollers do include a timer peripheral, I chose to use the interrupt based approach.
+As most Cortex M microcontrollers include a timer peripheral, I chose to use the interrupt based approach for this example.

 ## Implementation
-To increment the "time counter" variable on our bare metal system, we have to:
+To make std::chrono work on our bare metal system, we have to:
-- Implement a "time counter" function that increments the "time counter" variable
+- Implement a *time counter* function that increments a *time counter* variable
+- Implement _gettimeofday to return the content of the *time counter* variable
-- Initialize the timer to issue an interrupt every with a fixed interval (e.g. 1ms)
+- Initialize a timer to issue an interrupt with a fixed interval (e.g. 1ms)
-- Implement an interrupt handler to call the function.
+- Implement the timer interrupt handler to call the *time counter* function

-When your system uses a RTOS, you can even use the already existing RTOS tick function to call the "time counter" function.
+> When your system uses a RTOS, a periodically invoked *tick function* is usually already available.
+In this case, you can just call the *time counter* function from within the *tick function*.

-## Implementing the "time counter" function
+## Implementing the *time counter* function
 ```cpp
 namespace
 {